birdofpreyru/react-utils/docs/webpack-config.md

       the CSS classnames generation by the Webpack's `css-loader`; it is passed into the `localIdentName` param of the loader.
 It should match the corresponding setting in the Babel config.
 Defaults to `[hash:base64:6]`.
+    - `.dontEmitBuildInfo?: boolean` &ndash; Optional.
+If set the `.build-info` file won't be created at the disk during the compilation.
     - **`dontTimestampOutputs`** &ndash; *boolean* &ndash; Optional.
 If set `true` ouput CSS and JS files will not have build timestamp appended to their names.